michaeljchong/facebook-clone/README.md

 * User show page shows profile info and posts
 * Send and receive friend requests on users index page
 * Notifications for new friend requests, comments
+* Like posts

 In Progress:
-* Like posts and comments
+* Like comments
+* Unlike functionality

 To Do:
 * Edit and delete comments (restricted to comment author)